-Amanda Leduc is a disabled writer and author of the non-fiction book DISFIGURED: ON FAIRY TALES, DISABILITY, AND MAKING SPACE, out now with Coach House Books.
+Amanda Leduc is a disabled writer and author of the non-fiction book DISFIGURED: ON FAIRY TALES, DISABILITY, AND MAKING SPACE, which was published by Coach House Books in 2020 and shortlisted for the 2020 Governor General’s Award in Non-Fiction and longlisted for the 2020 Barbellion Prize.
 She is also the author of the novel THE MIRACLES OF ORDINARY MEN, published in 2013 by ECW Press.
-Her new novel, THE CENTAUR’S WIFE, is forthcoming with Random House Canada in the spring of 2021.
+Her new novel, THE CENTAUR’S WIFE, is out now with Random House Canada.

-Born in British Columbia, she has lived in Ontario, England, BC, and Scotland.
-She has cerebral palsy and presently, she makes her home in Hamilton, Ontario, where she lives with a very lovable, very destructive dog and serves as the Communications and Development Coordinator for the Festival of Literary Diversity (FOLD), Canada’s first festival for diverse authors and stories.
+Born in British Columbia, she has lived in Ontario, England, BC, and Scotland, and holds a Masters degree in Creative Writing from the University of St. Andrews.
+Amanda has cerebral palsy and presently makes her home in Hamilton, Ontario, where she lives with a very lovable, very destructive dog and serves as the Communications and Development Coordinator for the Festival of Literary Diversity (FOLD), Canada’s first festival for diverse authors and stories.